 Of course, anyone could graduate to Heaven by becoming fully Christ-like during this lifetime.
 Good luck with that.
 Could we attempt it by means of an infinite series of painful reincarnations?
 Here we are: the graduates of billions of years of painful reincarnations and two thousand years of weapon Christianity.
 Who would dare presume to have come any closer success at this task?

 Jesus said that any man who looks upon a woman commits adultery; I confess to as much.
-Had he concluded that we were all in state permanent of sin?
+Had he concluded that everyone was in state permanent of sin?
 According to His prescription, nobody on Earth has known real faith since He left.
-No-one is likely to achieve Heaven in this lifetime, whether on their own or through the mediation of a self-proclaimed bureaucracy of fellow-sinners.
-Nor is there a valid verbal or behavioral contract we can strike with Christ’s so-called representatives on Earth during this lifetime, no matter what hokum these self-proclaimed, self-certified, self-serving hucksters may dare try to sell us.
+No-one is likely to achieve Heaven in this lifetime, whether on their own or through the mediation of some self-proclaimed bureaucracy of fellow-sinners.
+Nor is there a valid verbal or behavioral contract we can strike during this lifetime with Christ’s so-called representatives on Earth, no matter what hokum these self-serving hucksters may dare try to sell us.

 For example, Jesus forbade us to pray in public and in church.
 According to Him, we should pray the Lord's Prayer all alone in a closet (Matthew 6-6).
 Yet these ministers insist that we must pray man-made texts with them in crowded, man-made churches in order to “confirm” our devotion to Christ (as interpreted by them).

 The text Jesus commends for prayer is short and sweet; it has nothing to do with church catechisms and begging God for personal gain, no matter how much “official sanction” surrounds those things.
 Christian doctrine dismisses Christ’s words as irrelevant and substitutes needless and perhaps misleading complications.
 Our spiritual void is confirmed by two thousand years of murder and sacrilege committed in His name.